Medium

 • One of the following:

-• A psychiatric crisis or emergency that required emergency intervention to prevent institutional placement; or
+• A psychiatric crisis or emergency that needed emergency intervention to prevent institutional placement; or

 • Need for long-term mental health services.

-Temporary or expected functional limitations caused by stressful events in the individual’s environment do not make you eligible for targeted case management.
+Temporary or expected functional limitations caused by stressful events in the member’s environment does not make them eligible for targeted case management.

 1915(i) Behavioral Health Supports and Services